 No-Fault or Fault

-Florida is a no-fault insurance state.
+Florida is a no-fault state when it comes to insurance.
 This means that personal injury protection (PIP) must be part of your policy.
 PIP covers your injuries, regardless of fault in an accident.
-Unlike most states, Florida doesn’t want you to buy bodily injury liability coverage.
+Unlike most states, bodily injury liability coverage is optional.
 PIP covers your injuries instead.

 Florida’s total loss threshold is 80%.
 Your car is a total loss if the damages exceed 80% of the its value.
 If the damages are below the percentage, you’ll be able to get your vehicle back and repair it.